HenningAthor/DES-Cracker/README.md

 Abs: xxx in yyy s Rel: zzz % Est time : iii h keys/sec: jjj

 xxx - number of total keys tested
-yyy - time the programm is running
+yyy - how long the programm is computing already
 zzz - number of keys tested in relation to how many total keys there are
 iii - the estimated time it will take to test the remaining keys
 jjj - how many keys the programm checks every second

+Once a solution is found the programm will finish the current run and then print the result like this:

+KEY zzz found in yyy seconds

+indicating the right key and the time it took to find it.

 2. Encrypt one block of Data